11 Safety Tips for Driver Rehabilitation Specialists ─ Keep Everyone Safe During Driver Evaluations

-Here are a few safety tips for driver rehabilitation specialists to keep everyone safe during driver evaluations.
+Here are a few risk and safety management tips for driver rehabilitation specialists to keep everyone safe during driver evaluations.
 These may seem obvious, but you would be surprised how often these steps are overlooked, which can lead to accidents and expensive claims.
 If you do not feel safe with a client for any reason, you have the right to STOP and reschedule an evaluation until your safety concerns have been resolved.

 - Set expectations: Review the safety expectations with the client.
 Explain to them that the most important part of this evaluation is to ensure your and their safety and the safety of other motorists on the road.
 They need to understand that during this evaluation you expect them to follow your suggestions and requests.
 Stress that you will not tolerate any unsafe acts, especially distracted driving, and either of you can stop this evaluation at any time if one of you feels unsafe.

 - Verify clients’ credentials to drive (if applicable): Many of your clients are probably getting behind the wheel for the first time, so you will want to verify that they have a valid leaner’s permit.
 If they are already licensed, inspect their driver’s license to the best of your abilities to make sure it is valid.
 Also, look for endorsements on the license stating they are required to wear corrective lenses or hearing aids.
 If they are, make sure they are complying with the endorsements before you get in the vehicle.

 - Use safety belts: Your client and all passengers should wear safety belts or be properly restrained if they are in a wheelchair when operating a vehicle.
 If the client refuses to wear their seatbelt/restraints or if your seat belt doesn’t work, do not proceed with the evaluation.